 - loneliness or social isolation

-- serious health concerns
+- serious health concerns, such as

 - severe mental health symptoms, including depression, post-traumatic stress, or psychosis